RamizHida/meet/README.md

 -Given that the user wants a visual representation of the number of events in various cities
 -When the user clicks event visualization
 -Then the user will be shown a chart detailing the quantity of events in various cities

+## Use of Serverless Functions: ##
+  Meet will make use of serverless functions for multiple features.
+From helping to properly access the Google Calender API,
+via auhtorization to live data-processing for displaying information of events to a user for a given city.
+Through serverless
+functions, backend processes become streamlined, therefore limiting source code and improving maintainblity, all while ensuring users have a good experience while using the app.